Posted on 11 November 2019, updated on 15 March 2023.

 horizontal-pod-autoscaler-sync-period).
 So far if you leave the kubia app at rest for 5 min (default value of horizontal-pod-autoscaler-downscale-stabilization) it will scale down from the 3 pods defined in the deployment to 2 pods as defined as the min replica boundary.

 Horizontal autoscaling is now set.
 Believe it or follow me to the next section for a quick test.
-Note that depending on your version of the autoscaling api the syntax of the manifest might differ.
+Note that depending on your version of the autoscaling API the syntax of the manifest might differ.
 You can refer to the documentation.
 Also, note that you can also scale replica controllers as replica sets

 Test the autoscaling with locust